BenHowkins/otoku_blog/README.md

 - Won't Have

 ### Models
-The project uses created two models, Post and Comment.
+The project uses five created models consisting of two main models: Post and Comment and three submodels: Categories, Opinions and Choices.
 It also uses the Django allauth User model.
 1. The Post model stores the blog post data:
 - author is a foreign key connecting to the User model.
+- category is a foreign key connecting to the Categories model.
+- opinion is a foreign key connecting to the Opinions model.
 2. The Comment model stores the data regarding comments made on the blog posts:
 - post is a foreign key connecting to the Post model.
+- choice is a foreign key connecting to the Choices model.

 The  entity relationship diagram below was created using [dbdigram](https://dbdiagram.io/home) and demonstrates the relationship between the models. <br>
 <image src="assets/readme/fst_project_diagram.png" width="650px"></image>